-• The load is directly related to the number of MB 300 signals (data package sent on MB 300) received per second.
-A flow of 1 MB 300 signal/second consumes 0.3% RTA CPU load if PU515A is used and 0.25% if PU410 is used.

-- Data from a process object is sent from the controller even if value is not changed (frozen), according to the chosen update rate (1, 3 or 9s). - Each MB 300 signal consists of data from 1 up to 38 process objects in the controller.
+- The load is directly related to the number of MB 300 signals (data package sent on MB 300) received per second.
+A flow of 1 MB 300 signal/second consumes 0.25% RTA CPU load when PU410 is used. - Data from a process object is sent from the controller even if value is not changed (frozen), according to the chosen update rate (1, 3 or 9s). - Each MB 300 signal consists of data from 1 up to 38 process objects in the controller.
 Use table below for maximum number of objects (instances) in each MB 300 signal dependant of object type. - Each MB 300 signal only contains data from one node and from one object type with the same update rate.
 As a result of this optimization, data from 23 AI objects from one node utilize the same resources as 1 AI.